googlecreativelab/teachablemachine-community/pose/README.md

 Once you have the output from posenet, you can make a classificaiton with the Teachable Machine model you trained.

-This method exists on the model that is loaded from `tm.posenet.load`.
+This method exists on the model that is loaded from `tmPose.posenet.load`.

 ```ts
 model.predict(